VladislavFirsov/Publisher-subscriber/README.md

-# Realisation of the publisher/subscriber pattern based on nats-streaming(test task for the wilberries internship)
+# Realisation of the publisher/subscriber pattern based on nats-streaming(test task for the wildberries internship)